-Atopic Dermatitis by Age: Adults
+How Atopic Dermatitis Appears in Adults

-atopic dermatitis as children also experience symptoms as adults, it is also possible for the disease to first appear in adulthood.
+Although most people who developed atopic dermatitis as children also experience symptoms as adults, it is also possible for the disease to first appear in adulthood.

 The pattern in adult atopic dermatitis is similar to the pattern in children.
 The disease may be widespread or limited to a few body parts.